allamand/aws-cdk-eks-multi-region-workshop/content/40-deploy-clusters/200-cluster/210-cluster.en.md

 After the resource creation is completed, the ConfigCommand will be displayed as CloudFormation Output in the terminal as shown in the screenshot above.

-Copy the `aws eks ...` part after the `=` in the output below and run it from the console.
+Copy the `aws eks update-kubeconfig...` part after the `=` in the output below and run it from the console.

 ```
 ClusterStack-ap-northeast-1.demogoclusterConfigCommand6DB6D889 = aws eks update-kubeconfig --name demogo --region ap-northeast-1 --role-arn <<ROLE_ARN>>